 |Thursday||8.15am - 4.00pm (The Library will be closed during P4)|

-Sixth Form students may have Research and Study Skills sessions to support them with completing their IB extended essays.
+Sixth Form students are offered Research and Study Skills sessions to support them with completing their IB extended essays.

 Students can join the reading groups that run at different points throughout the year, such as the Carnegie Shadowing Award and the Stan Lee Excelsior Award.
 During the reading groups students discuss the books and take part in reading activities such as quizzes, making videos and writing reviews.
 Look out for posters in the Library for details of these groups.